minorua/TileLayerPlugin/README.md

 A few layer styles can be changed in the layer properties dialog.
 You can set sufficient cache size (in kilobytes) in the Network/Cache Settings of the Options dialog in order to make effective use of cache.

+You can save currently visible tile images by clicking the "Save tiles" entry in the context menu.
+Directory select dialog will open, and each individual tile image will be saved in the selected directory.

 ### Limitations